Yaniv Luzon

-Yaniv Luzon (יניב לוזון; born August 6, 1981) is an Israeli former footballer who played as an attacking or defending central midfielder or as a playmaker.
+Yaniv Luzon (יניב לוזון; born 6 August 1981) is an Israeli former footballer who played as an attacking or defending central midfielder or as a playmaker.
 Today, he is a manager for Hapoel Hod HaSharon.

 Career

 Luzon began his career with Hapoel Petah Tikva.
 He has also played for Maccabi Herzliya and Bnei Sakhnin.
 He moved to Maccabi Ahi Nazareth in 2009.

 International

-Luzon made seven appearances for the Israeli national team.
+Luzon made seven appearances for the Israel national team.